Siamese Image Modeling for Self-Supervised Vision Representation Learning: Introduction

 Recently, another SSL framework has gradually attracted more attention, namely \textit{Masked Image Modeling (MIM)}~\cite{bao2021beit,he2021masked}.
 MIM methods train the model to reconstruct the original content from a masked image.
 Such practice can help to learn the rich local structures within an image, leading to excellent performance in dense prediction tasks such as object detection~\cite{li2021benchmarking}.
 Nevertheless, MIM does not have good linear separability as ID, and usually performs poorly under the few-shot classification settings~\cite{assran2022masked}.

 Both ID and MIM methods have their own strengths and weaknesses.
 We argue that this dilemma is caused by neglecting the representation requirements of either semantic alignment or spatial sensitivity.
 Specifically, MIM operates within each image independently, regardless of the inter-image relationship.
-The representations of semantically similar images are not well aligned, which further results in poor linear probing performance of MIM.
-On the other hand, ID only uses global representation for the whole image, thus fails to model the intra-image structure.
+The representations of semantically similar images are not well aligned, which further results in poor linear probing and few-shot learning performances of MIM.
+On the other hand, ID only uses a global representation for the whole image, and thus fails to model the intra-image structure.
 The spatial sensitivity of features is therefore missing, and ID methods usually produce inferior results on dense prediction.

 To overcome this dilemma, we observe the key factors for semantic alignment and spatial sensitivity: (1) semantic alignment requires that images with similar semantics are projected into nearby representations.
-This can be achieved by contrasting different augmented views from the same image.
+This can be achieved by matching different augmented views from the same image.
 Strong augmentations are also beneficial because they provide more invariance to the model; (2) spatial sensitivity needs modeling the local structures within an image.
 Predicting dense representations from masked images thus helps, because it models the conditional distribution of image content within each image.
 These observations motivate us to predict the dense representations of an image from a masked view with different augmentations.

-To this end, we propose Siamese Image Modeling (\name{}), which reconstructs the dense representations of an augmented view, based on another masked view from the same image but with different augmentations.
+To this end, we propose Siamese Image Modeling (\name{}), which reconstructs the dense representations of an augmented view, based on another masked view from the same image but with different augmentations (see Fig.~\ref{fig:compare}).
 It adopts a Siamese network with an online and a target branch.
 The online branch consists of an encoder that maps the first masked view into latent representations, and a decoder that reconstructs the representations of the second view according to the relative positions between these two views.
 The target branch only contains a momentum encoder that encodes the second view into the prediction target.
 The encoder is made up of a backbone and a projector.
 After the pre-training, we only use the online backbone for downstream tasks.